 Aside from academics, I am a member of the GCS Event Planning Committee and help organize GCS events.
 Notre Dame provides me with opportunities to pursue my interest in service.
 I worked with the Robinson Community on the Take Ten program, helping children learn to resolve conflicts in peaceful ways.
 I am in the Diversity & Inclusion, Race & Ethnicity department of the Notre Dame student government, promoting racial and gender diversity on campus.

 I am grateful for the abundant resources the Notre Dame community provides me and will keep passing on our good traditions.
 I plan to be more actively engaged in sociology and economics clubs to further my interests in the areas this academic year.

 Chinese International School, Hong Kong

 I was born in Paris, France, to two educator parents, where I lived until I was nine before my family moved to New York, where I continued my education at the Lycée Français de New York.
 In New York, I completed various internships at non-governmental organizations such as ATD Fourth World, a French NGO devoted to eradicating extreme poverty around the world.
 When my family moved to Hong Kong when I was 15, I studied at the Chinese International School.
 In this bilingual institution, I was privileged enough to devote a lot of my time and energy to learning Chinese and immersing myself in the fascinating Hong Kong culture I was surrounded by.
-During my time in Hong Kong, I was selected by the Justice Center to complete an internship and was the co-president of the Free Clinic, a student-run free health clinic for low-income Hong Kong residents.
-These experiences intensified my passion for human rights social responsibility and deepened my love for leadership, all of which are passions I have been able to pursue here at Notre Dame.

 The Experimental High School Attached to Beijing Normal University